 If McDaniel determines that it cannot maintain an individual's confidentiality after it has been requested based on the factor(s) set forth above, McDaniel will inform the individual prior to conducting an investigation (unless extenuating circumstances are present) and will, to the extent possible, only share information with those individuals who are responsible for McDaniel's response to the incident.
 McDaniel will not require the individual to participate in any investigation or disciplinary proceeding.
-The College reserves the right, in its sole discretion, to pursue an incident of sexual or gender-based misconduct to its conclusion in cases where not pursuing the incident would constitute a danger to the College community.
+The College reserves the right, in its sole discretion, to pursue alleged conduct that reasonably may constitute sex discrimination under Title IX to its conclusion in cases where not pursuing the incident would constitute a danger to the College community.

-If, when responding to reports of alleged acts of Sexual Misconduct or related retaliation, McDaniel determines it is obligated to take any action that would involve disclosing a reporting individual's identity to the Respondent, or an action from which the reporting individual's identity may be easily determined by the Respondent, the individual will be informed before the action is taken unless extenuating circumstances are present.
-If the reporting individual requests that the respondent be informed that they requested that there be no investigation or disciplinary action, McDaniel will endeavor to honor this request and inform the respondent that McDaniel made the decision to investigate the matter.
+If, when responding to reports of conduct that reasonably may constitute sex discrimination under Title IX or retaliation, McDaniel determines it is obligated to take any action that would involve disclosing a Complainant's identity to the Respondent, or an action from which the Complainant's identity may be easily determined by the Respondent, the individual will be informed before the action is taken unless extenuating circumstances are present.
+If the Complainant requests that the Respondent be informed that they requested that there be no investigation or disciplinary action, McDaniel will endeavor to honor this request and inform the Respondent that McDaniel made the decision to investigate the matter.